mcglow2/guides/source/hpc/Application/vscode.md

 `code tunnel`

-You will need to follow any Two Factor Authenitcation steps from Github to proceed.
+You will need to follow any Two Factor Authentication steps from Github to proceed.
 Once you have done so, copy the link given into your local browser.
-You should now see a VSCdoe window running from the browser.
+You should now see a VSCode window running from the browser.
 Feel free to connect any directory by clicking on the file explorer on the left.
 Currently, VSCode does not support Python environments to be ported through the remote tunnel.
 Read more [here](https://github.com/microsoft/vscode-python/issues/21557).

 You can either use the VSCode server browser tab from there, or you can go back to your locally installed VSCode.
 You can find your active tunnels in "Remote Explorer".